-K. L. Kosbar and C. J. Scholten, "Analysis of Baseband Equivalent Noise in a First-Order Correlation Loop Utilizing Filtered Pseudonoise Signals," Proceedings of the IEEE Military Communications Conference, 1991.
-MILCOM '91, Institute of Electrical and Electronics Engineers (IEEE), Jan 1991.
+K. L. Kosbar and C. J. Scholten, "Analysis of Baseband Equivalent Noise in a First-Order Correlation Loop Utilizing Filtered Pseudonoise Signals," MILCOM 91: Conference Record : Military Communications in a Changing World, vol. 1, pp. 355-359, Institute of Electrical and Electronics Engineers (IEEE), Nov 1991.

 Electrical and Computer Engineering

 DLL; PLL; Baseband Equivalent Noise; Central Limit Theorem; Correlation Methods; Filtered Pseudonoise Signals; Filtering and Prediction Theory; First-Order Correlation Loop; Loop Bandwidth; Noise; Phase-Locked Loops; Precorrelation Filters; Thermal Noise

 © 1991 Institute of Electrical and Electronics Engineers (IEEE), All rights reserved.